 While all three deep learning techniques mentioned in this article can become a powerful solution to maintenance problems, they still have some major challenges.
 The biggest ones are probably the amount of data you need to have for a deep learning solution to work properly and the amount of computing power.
 Incorporating automatic data extraction from PDF can significantly streamline data processing, enhancing the accuracy and speed of analytical tasks.
 Similarly, vehicle damage detection systems benefit from large, well-processed datasets to accurately identify damage and assess repair needs, making them highly effective in the automotive insurance sector.

-We at Intelliarts AI love to help companies to solve challenges with data strategy design and implementation, so if you have questions related to Predictive Maintenance in particular or other areas of Machine Learning — feel free to reach out.
+We at Intelliarts love to help companies to solve challenges with data strategy design and implementation, so if you are interested in how AI used to predict machinery failure in particular or other areas of machine learning — feel free to reach out.

 FAQ